jedinja/pine-arch-i3/README.md

 Why: As the phone has a status bar it's time to make it open applications.
 This is kind of a proof of concept step.
-Turns out Rofi is pretty powerful for such a task and if it's already the default desctop launcher then why not reuse it in the mobile interactions?
+Turns out Rofi is pretty powerful for such a task and if it's already the default desktop launcher then why not reuse it in the mobile interactions?
 ```